 I’m a firm believer in functional aesthetics… serve a purpose and look good doing it.
-Because the contents of my pantry are visible to everyone, I’ve endeavored to make the inside as pretty as the outside, while still being fully functional as a pantry.
+Because the contents of my pantry are visible to everyone, I’ve endeavored to make the inside as pretty as the outside, while still being fully functional and organized as a pantry.
 Luckily, my preferred method of purchasing food (in bulk when possible), storing food (in glass containers), canning my food and minimizing processed and prepared foods helps create a pantry that is truly mine.
 I avoid like the plague processed food, trying to eat our foods as close to natural as possible.

 My pantry is L-shaped.
 When you open the door, this is what is facing you.
-From top to bottom: I keep liquor, vases and items not used very often on the top shelf.
-The second shelf down, from left to right, holds my Vegetable and Beef Stock, my baking supplies organized into use (extracts, food coloring, chocolate stuff, etc…) I found the metal mesh trays and mounted label holders onto the trays and then printed out the labels in a old-looking font.
+From top to bottom: In terms of my pantry organization, I keep liquor, vases, and items not used very often on the top shelf.
+The second shelf down, from left to right, holds my vegetable and beef stock, my baking supplies organized into use (extracts, food coloring, chocolate stuff, etc…) I found the metal mesh trays and mounted label holders onto the trays and then printed out the labels in an old-looking font.

-The next shelf down holds, from left to right, my chicken stock and bone broth (I did a big can between the time I took the top photo and this one!), jars of dried beans, the few items I buy in cans and jars (olives, refried beans, asian sauces) and farther to the right you see my Costco brand canned and diced tomatoes.
-For what it’s worth, all of Costco’s branded canned items (Kirklands) are in BPA-free cans!
+The next shelf down holds, from left to right, my chicken stock and bone broth (I did a big can between the time I took the top photo and this one!), jars of dried beans, the few items I buy in cans and jars (olives, refried beans, Asian sauces) and farther to the right you see my Costco brand canned and diced tomatoes.
+For what it’s worth, all of Costco’s branded canned items (Kirkland) are in BPA-free cans!
 Got this straight from the Costco employee on that specific task force.
 Yay for Costco.

-From this angle you can see the bottom shelf and the floor.
+From this angle, you can see the bottom shelf and the floor.
 The bottom shelf holds oatmeal toppings in the wire basket, dried fruit in the wine crate and dog goodies.
 I store my crock pots, pressure canner and large canning pot on the floor.

-One last nugget of storage:
+One last nugget of pantry organization, contents and storage:

 I buy spices in bulk (myspicesage.com is the bomb) and store them in the very bottom drawer of my spare refrigerator.
 In case of my demise, I showed the fam my organizational system (sweet on the left, savory on the right, and big bags in middle)

 They were also quite tickled by my door organization.
-I keep all this stuff (almond flour, cashew flour, tapioca flour, all those Bob’s Red Mill products) in the fridge to keep them fresh and to avoid the little weevils and gypsy moths that sometime rear their ugly little heads.
+I keep all this stuff (almond flour, cashew flour, tapioca flour, all those Bob’s Red Mill products) in the fridge to keep them fresh and to avoid the little weevils and gypsy moths that sometimes rear their ugly little heads.